No one falls in love by choice; it’s by chance. No one stays in love by chance; it’s by work. And no one falls out of love by chance; it’s by choice.

 Malbec, a grape variety not know by many up until a couple of years ago, has rightfully grown in popularity since.
 Originally a French grape, it was taken on by the Argentinians and has gained its popularity from there.
 A full bodied and juicy wine, it’s an excellent match for red meat, especially a steak.
 The Dona Paula Los Cardos Malbec, on offer at Tesco for €9 is a good introduction if you are new to the grape.
 If you’re looking for another to try, Aldi’s Uco Valley Malbec at €8.79 is another good option.

 Finally, Lidl’s Chianti Riserva 2012 at €8.49 does require a little more work than the previously recommended but is worth the effort.
-This wine really does benefit from breathing and while all wines are aided by decanting, that practice certainly is true here.
-Open, or decant if possible, at least one hour before use.
-Also, being served with food allows the true flavours of this wine to sing through.
+Being served with food allows the true flavours of this wine to sing through.
 The other wines on this list can be enjoyed with food or as equally on their own.
-However, this Chianti does benefit from pairing with food such as red meats.
+However, this Chianti does benefit from pairing with food such as red meats or rustic pasta dishes.
 Despite the work, for the price, this wine is worth the effort.